WELCOME TO CLIMB MOUNT KILIMANJARO!

 We have provided a comprehensive packing list for Kilimanjaro.

-While it is always good to get fit, there’s no need to go overboard with fitness preparations for climbing Kilimanjaro.
 Some guidebooks and websites go into extraordinary detail about fitness regimes.
-I, however, along with most of the guides and, indeed, the majority of trekkers who have climbed Kili all think that most of these regimes are unnecessary.
+But there’s no need.
 Why?
 Simply because the main reason why people fail to reach the summit is due to altitude sickness rather than lack of necessary strength or stamina.

-So just remember: you don’t need to be very fit to climb Kilimanjaro.
-It’s more that you need to be ‘not unfit’ (if that makes sense).
 If you’re out of shape on the mountain, then you’ll find it a struggle tackling the gradients each day, may fall behind your friends (even though you should all be going very slowly), and will generally have a fairly unpleasant time – which is not what any of us want.

 So what sort of training should you do?
 Well, there is no substitute for following a structured anaerobic and aerobic training regime for at least 12 weeks in the run up to your trek.
 Running, jogging, swimming, cycling – all of these are good exercises to follow.